aolkin/hrdc/docs/venueapp_admin.md

 page information (title, cast and band sizes, etc), staff list, and residency preferences.

+# Submitted Applications

+When a production team submits their application, the application will be compiled into a PDF and emailed to the venue application "Managers", with the executive staff of the show CC'd.
+At this point, the production team will be unable to further edit their application, though they can still view it through the portal.

+## "Un-submitting" Applications

+Should it become necessary, Venue Application admins can enter the admin site and use the "Un-submit selected applications" action to remove the submission of one or more selected apps.
+When this is done, the production team will be able to continue editing their application and then submit it again, at which point a new PDF will be compiled and emailed.

 # Available Staff Roles

 On the staff list page presented to executive teams applying for space, they